cruno91/llm-test/README.md

 ## Training

+My GPU is an Apple Silicon M2 Max with 64GB shared RAM.

+Adapt the hyperparameters in the `gptv2.py` and `gptv3.py` scripts to fit your GPU and desired training time.

+The `gptv2` training takes about 10 hours for the default hyperparameters with my GPU.

+There are some baseline examples of hyperparameters to use in the code comments.

+I also recommend using [asitop](https://github.com/tlkh/asitop) to monitor your GPU usage and temperature while training on Apple Silicon devices.

 1. Run the `gptv3.py` script for sub-word training
 2. Run the `gptv2.py` script for character training

-My GPU is an Apple Silicon M2 Max with 64GB shared RAM.

-Adapt the hyper-parameters in the `gptv2.py` and `gptv3.py` scripts to fit your GPU and desired training time.

-There are some baseline exapmles of hyper-parameters to use in the code comments.

 ## Results